kalibera/rchk/doc/USAGE.md

 ```

 It is easy to see that the tool is right, only 7 pointers have been
 protected, but 8 are being unprotected.

+The tool gets confused by wrappers (functions) for the standard
+protection/unprotection functions, reporting then false alarms.
+Also, the
+tools is confused when a `switch` statement handles all cases that can
+happen in practice (and part of that handling is pointer unprotection), but
+there is no `default` statement - the tool does not know that all cases have
+been handled.
+Also, some code uses patterns such as
+`UNPROTECT(nprotect + 2)`, which are not supported by the tool.

-Currently the `bcheck` tool also
-checks for unprotected pointers at calls (described below).
-Even though
+Currently the `bcheck` tool also checks for unprotected pointers at calls
-these two kinds of bugs are unrelated, the underlying working of the tool is
+(described below).
+Even though these two kinds of bugs are unrelated, the
-the same (interpreting the guards, conditions, etc).
+underlying working of the tool is the same (interpreting the guards,
+conditions, etc).

 ## Detecting Unprotected Objects At Allocating Calls

-The ultimate goal is to have a tool that could detect unprotect (live)
+The ultimate goal is to have a tool that could detect unprotected (live)
 objects at allocating calls in general.
 Live objects means objects that
 will still be used after the call.
 This is a hard problem in the general
 case, but the `bcheck` code can do this for objects that have not been
-touched in any way in between their allocation and the erroneous use, such as
+protected at all in between their allocation and the erroneous use, such as

 ```
 SEXP attribute_hidden do_gctorture2(SEXP call, SEXP op, SEXP args, SEXP rho)